mozzius/topthorn-cms/src/pages/hire/index.md

 ---
-templateKey: events-page
+templateKey: hire-page
-path: /events
+path: /hire
-title: Events
+title: Arena Hire
 ---

 Topthorn holds regular arena hire days with hour slots.
 The arena will be set with a full course of show jumps, unless it is advertised as a flatwork day.
 All bookings are made online and paid for in advance by BACs.